yodit93/Decode-Morse-code/README.md

 git clone 'https://github.com/yodit93/Decode-Morse-code.git'

 ### Install
-Install this project with: Install [PostgreSQL](https://www.postgresql.org/download/)
+Install this project with: Install using this syntax
+- bundle install

 #### Usage

 To run the project, execute the following command:

-- Start Postgres server.
-- Run psql.
-- Create table.
+- ruby morse_code.rb

 ### Run tests